amirrezaask/agentic-1brc/projecteuler/PROMPT.md

 5. Create the main entry point to run all solutions

 ## Rules
+- Always compile the binary with -o runner
 - Do NOT look at other agents' implementations
 - Do NOT use external problem-solving resources or lookup answers
 - Solutions must compute the answer, not hardcode known answers